nivibalu/ExData_Plotting1/README.md

 P.S.
 I removed the names of the X axis in plot 4 and fixed the names of the Y axis to make the graphs look more consistent, so my plots slightly differ from the ones in the description

 P.P.S.
-I couldn't figure out how to delete rdpeng's "figures" folder, so please ignore that!
+I couldn't figure out how to delete rdpeng's "figure" folder, so please ignore that!